ggodreau/volt/README.md

   * When the screen says “New USB Device Detected”
     * Select “Connect to a virtual machine,” click the virtual machine from the list, and continue
 * Click finish

+#### Step 9: Install Techline Connect (14:28) (note out of order timestamp)

+* IMPORTANT!!!
+THIS MUST BE DONE BEFORE SETTING UP VX MANAGER, see [here](https://vxdiag.com/blogs/blog/how-to-avoid-vxdiag-vcx-nano-gm-being-banned-by-acdelco) and [here](https://github.com/ggodreau/volt/issues/3#issue-2101581582)
+* Click on the TLCInstaller file you downloaded in step 7 and install the software
+* Once you get to the login screen, close Techline Connect.
+It might take a few tries for the program to close.
+* Go back to the TLC Admin Console webpage from step 7 and click “Launch Techline Connect”
+* Continue the installation process.
+Techline Connect should launch when it’s finished.

-#### Step 9: Set up VX Manager (12:52)
+#### Step 10: Set up VX Manager (12:52) (note out of order timestamp)

 * Click “Firmware,” toggle the update on (if not already), and click “Upgrade.”
 Close the pop-up window when it finishes.
   * Edit: You might want to skip this step if you’re using an older version of VX Manager like 1.8.4, but try updating if you have problems.
 * Click “Update License” and wait for it to finish.
 * Click “Diagnostic” and then “PASSTHRU.”
 Click Install.
 When it finishes, close the window and close VX Manager.

-#### Step 10: Install Techline Connect (14:28)

-* Click on the TLCInstaller file you downloaded in step 7 and install the software
-* Once you get to the login screen, close Techline Connect.
-It might take a few tries for the program to close.
-* Go back to the TLC Admin Console webpage from step 7 and click “Launch Techline Connect”
-* Continue the installation process.
-Techline Connect should launch when it’s finished.

 #### Step 11: Prepare for vehicle programming (18:36)